 All requests for accommodation packages shall contain the following:

-- (a) These policies and procedures; - (b) Form to request the accommodation (Attachment A); - (c) Instructions for professionals evaluating and substantiating the candidate's disability and recommending an accommodation (Attachment B); - List of most commonly used reliable standardized psychometric tests (Attachment C); - (e) Instructions for appealing a decision not to grant the requested accommodation.
+- a.
+Form to request the accommodation (Attachment A); - b.
+Professional Evaluation and Documentation of the Disability (Attachment B); and - c.
+List of most commonly used reliable standardized psychometric tests (Attachment C).

 II.
 FORMAT OF EXAMINATION